east memorial

 The train was traveling at 79 miles per hour.

 The bus was crossing the tracks at a diagonal.
-Visibility was poor because of the extreme cold so the driver did not see the approaching train.
+The windows were foggy because of the extreme cold.
+The driver did not see the approaching train.
 He only had a small clearing to use on his window to see out.

 The crossing only had a sign.